iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Convergence, Completeness in Metric Space.md

 **Remarks**

-Convergence in the metric never implies the existence of $x_\infty$ in the space $X$. *Completeness* is a stronger conditions on the underlying metric that ensure the limit of the sequence in the metric is indeed in the set $X$.
+Convergence in the metric never implies the existence of $x_\infty$ in the space $X$, it only asserts the metric $d(x_n, x_\infty)$ is bounded. *Completeness* is a stronger conditions on the underlying metric that ensure the limit of the sequence in the metric is indeed in the set $X$.
 Convergence in one metric doesn't imply convergence in another, but it will be true if the metrics are equivalent. [^1]

 [^1]: See [[Metric Space Introduction]] for more.